 Note: When users choose the "Click here to respond" link, it automatically attempts to establish a web session with the web server.
 Users must be able to connect to the web server to use this link to respond to a notification.
-See: Reviewing Notifications via Electronic Mail, Oracle Workflow User's Guide.
+Users must log in to Oracle Workflow to access the Notification Details page, unless you enable guest access in Oracle Applications.
+See: Reviewing Notifications via Electronic Mail, Oracle Workflow User's Guide and Responses Through the Notification Detail Link Attachment: page 2 - 96.